 What caliber(s) can I shoot?

 You can shoot .22 caliber rim-fire all the way up to a .45 ACP.
 All other calibers are subject to our indoor range caliber restrictions.
-Please check with the program facilitators to make sure your handgun is safe for our range!
+Please check with the program facilitator to make sure your handgun is permitted on our range!

 How difficult are the courses of fire?